aqv2/cs344/README.md

 It uses Keras for machine  learning, and a raw txt file for training.

-This code is visible, along with an explanation, in a Jupyter Notebook.
+This code is visible, along with an explanation, in a Jupyter Notebook, [here](https://colab.research.google.com/drive/1Ybo-7jR2LjRAmkQnXsxXNTsonFMcM7S7).